 SUMA PS5700 Ethics and Values for Sustainability Management

 Adela J. Gondek is a Lecturer in Discipline at Columbia University, where she has been a faculty member since 1989.
 In the School of International and Public Affairs, she teaches public ethics in the Executive Master of Public Administration Program and environmental ethics in the Master of Public Administration Program in Environmental Science and Policy.
-In the School of Continuing Education, she teaches ethics for sustainability management; and in the undergraduate Sustainable Development Program at the Earth Institute, she teaches ethics for sustainable development.
+In the School of Professional Studies, she teaches ethics for sustainability management; and in the undergraduate Sustainable Development Program at the Earth Institute, she teaches ethics for sustainable development.
 She has also taught American political thought in the Department of Political Science, and Contemporary Civilization within the Core Curriculum Program of Columbia College.

 Prior to her academic career, she served as a legislative analyst in the Massachusetts Senate, where she wrote committee reports on reform in various policy fields, including consumer protection and corrections.
 She also does private consulting work in the field of ethics.

 She received her B.A., summa cum laude, from Goucher College in 1970, and her Ph.D. in political science from Harvard University in 1981.
 Her most recent publication in the field of ethics is Thinking of Environmental Ethics, prefatory essay and editor of six articles, Cosmopolis-Globalist (http://www.cosmopolis.globalist.it/), June 2012.